righettod/poc-graphql/README.md

 #### Issue

-According to how the information from the GraphQL request query/mutation/subscription are used by the GraphQL server to act on datastores there possbility for injection.
+According to how the information from the GraphQL request query/mutation/subscription are used by the GraphQL server to act on datastores there possibility for injection.

 In my labs I have a vulnerability on this point about SQLi in query `dogs(namePrefix: String, limit: Int = 500): [Dog!]` because the parameter **namePrefix** is used in string concatenation to build a SQL query.